Consent Game Posts

 Even if it’s something like trying to force someone to try a new food, “no means no!”

-My very favorite thing about Crossing Boundaries is that it’s about more than just sexual consent.
-It delves into the fact that every person has their own will and no one has a right to try and go against it.
 One of the main driving points that popped up in the game is that you can’t make choices for another person’s body.
 For example, Joe decides on his own to sign his friends up for a perfume testing project that could potentially harm them, because “there weren’t many spots left.”
 As the game clearly shows, the issue of consent extends beyond the realm of dating and sex to include anything that affects your personal space, will, or body.

 You Can’t Script a Real Situation